-Nor Iconfinder nor the customers obtain the copyright or the ownership of the icons.
-These rights over the icons remain yours, as the creator.
+Nor Iconfinder nor the customers obtain the copyright nor the ownership of the icons.
+These rights over the icons remain yours, as their creator.

 For icons to be original, it means that they have to be different enough from other existing icons.
-The specific point during the creative process when the icon becomes different enough from other existing icons, therefore original, it becomes protected by copyright.
+At the specific point during the creative process when the icon becomes different enough from other existing icons, and therefore original, it becomes protected by copyright.

-Practically speaking, copyright means that you own full rights over your icons and you can prevent other people from using your icons.
+Practically speaking, copyright means that you own full rights over your icons and you can prevent other people from using them.

 Conflicts on copyright matters

 Copyright law can be, to a certain extent, subjective.
 It is difficult to judge whether an icon is 'original' and if it is 'different enough' from other already-existing icons.
 And even if copyright is gained automatically and does not need to be registered, there can be copyright conflicts and infringement cases.

 To protect yourself and your work, it is recommended that you keep proof that you have made the icon yourself and that you have not copied it from other icon designers.
 Proofs can be different artefacts of your creative process: documenting parts of the process of creating the icon, keeping the original files together with the dates of their creation, keeping works-in-progress together with their creation dates, posts to social media featuring the icons and the posts' date etc. You can also email the icons to yourself, for having a proof of the time of their creation.